darktable-org/camera-support/README.md

 ### -unknown

 Include cameras with unknown support status.
-They are cameras that are in `wb_presets.json` or `noiseprofiles.json`, but not in `cameras.xml` or `imageio_libraw.c`.
+These are cameras that are in `wb_presets.json` or `noiseprofiles.json`, but not in `cameras.xml`, `imageio_libraw.c` or `rawspeed-dng.csv`.
 Also affects statistics.

 ### -unsupported